-From June to August 2018, SHAFE coordinators and some partners performed structured interviews with open questions to 37 stakeholders across Europe.
-The list of interviewees, questionnaire and instructions is published in annex 4.
+From June to August 2018, SHAFE coordinators and some partners performed structured interviews with open questions to 36 stakeholders across Europe.
+The list of interviewees, questionnaire and instructions are published in Annex 4.

-The 37 interviewees were selected based on their knowledge and experience on SHAFE's themes and there was a concern in collecting information from a multidisciplinary group of relevant actors in the areas of Health, ICT, Infrastructure and Social Care.

-One of the respondents was an organisation not represented by a natural person and 2 of the interviews were delivered by two 2 people each (colleagues from the same organisation that answered together) - therefore, the analysis of the respondents will include data from natural people or 37 stakeholders.
+The interviewees were selected based on their knowledge and experience on SHAFE's themes, and there was a concern in collecting information from a multidisciplinary group of relevant actors in the areas of Health, ICT, Infrastructure and Social Care.
+One of the respondents was an organisation not represented by a natural person, and 2 of the interviews were delivered by two 2 people each (colleagues from the same organisation that answered together) - therefore, the analysis of the respondents will include data from natural persons - 37 stakeholders.

-In terms of gender, there were 20 men being interviewed and 17 women, which leads to a quite balanced gender distribution.
+In terms of gender, there were 20 men being interviewed and 17 women, which leads to quite balanced gender distribution.